Under the gaze of the sun

 Other troubling signs by the first decade of the 21st century: Circulation was slipping, young people were largely indifferent to printed newspapers, and grocery stores and shopping malls no longer advertised in newspapers – indeed, the shopping mall was also falling victim to online shopping.
 Automobile, real estate and classified advertisements in newspapers shrank precipitously.

 Investors and chains gobbled up Florida papers.
-In 2012, the New York Times Company sold the Sarasota Herald-Journal, the Gainesville Sun, the Ocala Star-Banner, the Ledger in Lakeland, and a dozen other papers to Halifax Media Group, founded in 2010 with the purchase of the Daytona Beach News-Journal, one of the last family-owned newspapers in the state.
+In 2012, the New York Times Company sold the Sarasota Herald-Tribune, the Gainesville Sun, the Ocala Star-Banner, the Ledger in Lakeland, and a dozen other papers to Halifax Media Group, founded in 2010 with the purchase of the Daytona Beach News-Journal, one of the last family-owned newspapers in the state.
 The New Media Investment Group, which owned Gatehouse Media Inc., acquired Halifax in 2016 for $280 million.
 In 2019, Gatehouse Media merged with Gannett, becoming the largest U.S. newspaper chain, owning 18 Florida papers, operating under the better- known Gannett name.

 Across Florida, newspapers began selling their landmark buildings, taking advantage of rocketing real estate prices to help keep their businesses afloat.
 The fate of the building at One Herald Plaza symbolizes the changing newspaper landscape.
 A Malaysian gaming company purchased the 12-acre headquarters of the Miami Herald for $236 million.
 Built in 1963, the building, wrote journalist Andres Viglucci in 2015, “was the grand dame on Miami’s bayfront, when they started taking her down, chunk by chunk.”